ngholson/g4ScoreBoard/README.md

 G4ScoreBoard addon for OBS version 1.5.
 Copyright 2022 Norman Gholson IV https://g4billiards.com http://www.g4creations.com

-this is a purely javascript/html/css driven scoreboard system for OBS Studio
+this is a purely javascript/html/css driven pool scoreboard system for OBS Studio

 free to use and modify for non-commercial use as long as all copyright statments remain intact. for a commercial license please contact norman@g4creations.com